 What causes dental disease in cats?

-If this plaque isn’t regularly cleaned off, it soon hardens and becomes tartar.
+If plaque isn’t regularly cleaned off, it soon hardens and becomes tartar.
 This will then accumulate and grow into your cat’s gumline leading to infection and inflammation.
 Left untreated, the progression of dental disease will continue to damage the structures that support your cat’s teeth, causing them to become loose and inevitably fall out.

 The 7 signs of dental disease in cats